 - It is gently placed between the gum and the tooth in what is referred to as the gum 'pocket'.
-This process is called 'probing'.
+This process of measuring the depth of the space between the gum and the tooth is called 'probing'.

 - Light pressure is used and great care is taken to be as gentle as possible.